pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/persistent-identifiers/index.md

 [myRI]: <http://www.w3.org/2001/tag/doc/URNsAndRegistries-50>
 [robustness principle]: <https://en.wikipedia.org/wiki/Robustness_principle> "Robustness Principle on Wikipedia"

-[^herbert-doi-comment]: See <http://csarven.ca/web-science-from-404-to-200#1186379419> for an excellent comment by Herbert Van de Sompel.
+[^herbert-doi-comment]:

+    In response to <a href="http://csarven.ca/web-science-from-404-to-200#1186379419">a
+    statement</a> in <a href="http://csarven.ca/web-science-from-404-to-200"><cite>Where is Web
+    Science?
+From 404 to 200</cite></a> by Sarven Capadisli, Herbert Van de Sompel observed: <q cite="https://linkedresearch.org/annotation/csarven.ca/web-science-from-404-to-200/11ed0985-80ba-4763-b692-b268a38e7e7b">Somehow,
+    DOIs have taken on the role of delineating the scholarly record, making recognizable what is and what is not part of the record.
+They were not intended to provide that functionality but they somehow have taken on that role in an ad-hoc manner.</q>

 [^stone-evaluation]:

     He is right in saying that we shouldn't rely on PURLs to attach truly archival, long-lived names to network-accessible resources.
-Let's just archive the resources and use the URIs to identify them directly, as is shown further on in this essay!
+With some few exceptions, let's just archive the resources and use the URIs to identify them directly, as is shown further on in this essay!

 [^doi-pressure]: